Mario & Luigi: Superstar Saga: Plot

-The remake also adds an additional storyline, Minion Quest: The Search for Bowser, which follows Captain Goomba and features a real-time strategy battle system.
+The plot of the remake remains the same as the original game, but also features an additional storyline, Minion Quest: The Search for Bowser, which follows Captain Goomba and features a real-time strategy battle system.

 Minion Quest: The Search for Bowser

-In the Bowser's airship travelling to Beanbean Kingdom, two Goombas, Captain Goomba and Private Goomp, trapped inside barrels ally to give the Goombas their deserved reputation by ceasing slavery by the Koopalings.
-However, Bowser's airship crashes by Fawful.
-Captain Goomba awakens on Hoohoo Mountain and decides to rescue Bowser after witnessing him being shot in a cannon.
-Captain Goomba create an army and start his search.
+In the Koopa Cruiser, Bowser's airship traveling to the Beanbean Kingdom, two Goombas, Captain Goomba and Private Goomp, trapped inside barrels become allies in order to give the Goombas their deserved reputation by ceasing slavery by the Koopalings.
+However, Bowser's airship is crashed by Fawful.
+Captain Goomba awakens on Hoohoo Mountain and decides to rescue Bowser after witnessing him being shot from a cannon.
+Captain Goomba gathers an army and starts his search.

-Upon learning that some of the minions -- including Private Goomp -- were brainwashed by Fawful trying to rescue Bowser and that his mission is competition with the Koopalings, Captain Goomba confronts Fawful only to fall off the mountain.
-Realizing Fawful is powerful, Captain Goomba ally once more with Private Goomp and form a varied army; the army travels across all the kingdom to recruit everyone.
+Upon learning that some of the minions – including Private Goomp – were brainwashed by Fawful trying to rescue Bowser and that his mission is in direct competition with the Koopalings, Captain Goomba confronts Fawful, only to fall off the mountain.
+Realizing Fawful is too powerful, Captain Goomba allies once more with Private Goomp and forms a new army; the army travels across all the kingdom to recruit others to their cause.
 Meanwhile, the Koopalings get brainwashed by Fawful.
-Saving Larry, the latter joins them in the condition of finding the six others Koopalings.
+Saving Larry, the latter joins them on the condition of finding the six other Koopalings.

-With Larry and Wendy on their side, the Minion's Army arrives back at Hoohoo Mountain, witnessing an amnesiac Bowser being saved as "Rookie" by Popple.
-The Minions pursue Popple -- saving Morton in the process -- to only find he has lost Bowser; the latter having been transformed into Bowletta.
+With Larry and Wendy on their side, the Minion's Army arrives back at Hoohoo Mountain, witnessing an amnesiac Bowser being recruited by Popple as his "Rookie".
+The Minions pursue Popple – saving Morton in the process – and find he has lost Bowser, who has become possessed by Cackletta, now going by Bowletta.
 The army finds Roy and Bowser's airship.
 Upon repairing it, they learn from Fawful that Bowletta is in Bowser's Castle.
-The Minions fly there and recruit the remaining Koopalings, gaining their respects the Goombas always wanted.
+The Minions fly there and recruit the remaining Koopalings, gaining the respect that the Goombas always wanted.

-Bowser's army fully complete, the Minions confronts Fawful and his "Mecha" army; victorious, Fawful flees to join Bowletta but both are defeat by the Mario Bros in the meantime.
-Bowser's Castle explodes, and Bowser, back to normal, returns to the Mushroom Kingdom with the army.
-Bowser promotes Captain Goomba only to remember the latter was the cause of his amnesia, and starts to pursue him instead.
+With Bowser's army fully complete, the Minions confront Fawful and his "Mecha" army; Bowser's army emerges victorious, Fawful fleeing to join Bowletta.
+However, both are defeated by the Mario Bros.
+Bowser's Castle explodes, and Bowser, back to normal, returns to his domain with the army.
+Bowser promotes Captain Goomba but then remembers he caused his amnesia and starts to pursue him in anger.